 *Notice how each of these are present in your selected picture before actually drawing them out.

-This is the part of the process that is going to take the longest, but TAKE YOUR TIME and observe your reference picture CONSTANTLY.
-Before starting, pinpoint which areas of your picture are the lightest, and which are the darkest (this will depend on where the light source is located).
+This is the part of the process that is probably going to take the longest, but take your time and observe your reference picture constantly.

 If you're having trouble with this, I recommend two things:

-a) choose a better picture with more clear lights/shadows, or
+a) Choose a better picture with clearer lights/shadows, or

-b) desaturate your picture in Photoshop or another photo-editing software so you can see it in grayscale as opposed to color
+b) Desaturate your picture in Photoshop or another photo-editing software so you can see it in grayscale as opposed to full- color.*You can also do this in Gimp, which is a free photo-editing software you can download for free.

-When drawing the hair texture of the eyebrows, create a variety in values and draw them incrementally.
+When drawing the hair texture of the eyebrows, create a variety in values and draw them incrementally, starting from lights and making your way towards darks as you go.

 5. Draw the eyelashes

 Natural eyelashes aren't perfect.
-Some of them are shorter than others, they are set at irregular distances from each other, AND they go off in different directions depending on the angle and the direction the eye is looking at.
+Some of them are shorter than others, they are set at irregular distances from each other, and they go off in different directions depending on the angle and the direction the eye is looking towards.
+Also, many of them overlap!

-Because the eye is a spherical structure, eyelashes located the inner-corner of the eye (close to the tear duct) tend to curl toward the nose, those in the middle area of the eye curl straight forward, and those in the outer corner of the eye curl away from the face.
-Eyelashes located in the inner-corner of the eye and those along the lower eyelid are shorter than the rest.
+Because the eyeball has a sphere-like structure, eyelashes located the inner-corner of the eye (close to the tear duct) tend to curl toward the nose, those in the middle section of the eyelid curl straight forward, and those in the outer corner of the eye curl away from the face.

 And we're done!